scran_blocks

 ◆ WeightPolicy

-Policy to use for weighting blocks based on their size, i.e., the number of cells in each block.
-This controls the calculation of weighted averages across blocks.
+Policy for weighting blocks based on their size, i.e., the number of cells in each block.
+This determines the nature of the weight calculations in compute_weights().

-• NONE: no weighting is performed.
+• SIZE: blocks are weighted in proportion to their size.
 Larger blocks will contribute more to the weighted average.

 • VARIABLE: each batch is weighted using the logic in compute_variable_weight().
 This penalizes small blocks with unreliable statistics while equally weighting all large blocks.